Tool for translating the Chappe alphabet (encryption/coding and decryption/decoding mode) used by the aerial/optical telegraph.

 Note the absence of the J and the presence of the & symbol.
 Also, some sources indicate that the 0 directly encodes the value 10.

 The Chappe's alphabet is made up of visual signals similar in all respects to the Chappe code (but the positions are different).

 It is likely that other alphabets and letter combinations were used.

 Moreover, doubts remain as to the veracity of this alphabet.
 Its content (25 letters, 10 numbers and 1 symbol) is surprising, given the number of possible positions, the lack of correspondence for the J is surprising.

 dCode uses the font made by Keiichiro @9SQ on Github here (link)

 The Chappe telegraph was presented in 1793, the Chappe code and therefore the Chappe alphabet probably date from this period.

 Reminder : dCode is free to use.

-The copy-paste of the page "Chappe Alphabet" or any of its results, is allowed as long as you cite dCode!
+The copy-paste of the page "Chappe Alphabet" or any of its results, is allowed (even for commercial purposes) as long as you cite dCode!